oken-lab/academic-kickstart/content/internal/index.md

 ```
 This will update the files in your local repository and then add your changes on top of that.
 6. Now type `git push origin my-awesome-branch`.
 7. Now navigate to the [online repo on github](https://github.com/okenk/academic-kickstart), find your branch, and click the green button "Compare and pull request".
+IMPORTANT: Change the base repository from "sourcethemes" to "okenk".
 Add a message summarizing your changes.
 Then click the green button "Send pull request".
 8. The published html files are associated with a different repository.
 Kiva will update these.

 Some git commands can be run through RStudio.
 For more info, [go here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).